You’ve likely indulged in countless slices of pizza in your lifetime, but have you ever stopped to appreciate the magic of the cornicione?

 - Requires frequent monitoring when in use, as the oven has no built-in safety features to shut off automatically if left unattended for too long.

 Step Process to Make Pizza Dough and Shape the Cornicione (Step by Step)

 Start with measuring your ingredients and putting them in separate bowls.
 This is done so you don’t put the wrong item into your main mixing bowl by accident.

 This is also important to determine what is fresh and active, such as instant yeast.

 Use a sifter for your flour or a fork to break up any small lumps and help aerate the flour so it hydrates faster and without problems.

 How to Make Pizza Dough and Shape the Pizza Crust (Cornicione)

 Total Time: 24 hours

 The reaction will start bubbling and foaming when the yeast is activated.
-This is when you can mix your oil with the yeast mixture.
+This is when you can mix your olive oil with the yeast mixture.